Hygge in Denmark | exploringdenmark

 🍲

-Simple home-cooked meals, baking with friends, coffee breaks, and sharing a cake are all “hyggelig.”
+Home cooking, baking with friends, coffee breaks and cake are all “hyggelig.”

 👨👩👧👦